syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 6![SfImageEditor](ImageEditor_images/AndroidCustomFonts1.png)

-Right click the font file and open proprties, in that Change the "Build Action" property of every font file as "AndroidAsset" and "Copy to output directory" to "Copy Always".
+Right click the font file and open properties, in that Change the "Build Action" property of every font file as "AndroidAsset" and "Copy to output directory" to "Copy Always".

 ![SfImageEditor](ImageEditor_images/AndroisCustomFont2.png)